Many mothers continue to breastfeed when they go back to work after maternity leave. Returning to work may take some planning and readjustment.

 Talk to your employer about breastfeeding breaks.
 Ask them how they can help you to continue breastfeeding.

-It may also be possible to feed your baby directly at your worksite.
-This is if there is an onsite creche at work and your childminder is available nearby.
+It may also be possible to breastfeed your baby if there is an onsite creche at work or your childminder is available nearby.

 If you choose not to breastfeed while you're at work, your milk supply may reduce as it adapts to the change in demand.